tc39/notes/es7/2016-05/may-24.md

 DE: One strategy is to implement a large stack frame to allow for it to grow.
 An intervening return will give more stack space anyway.

-MS: It's the same thing as “is in tail call position”.
+MS: It's the same thing as "is in tail call position".

 DE: Explicit tail calls don't exist in existing code that don't intend to recieve a tail call.
 So you can do more risky things.